4knigc12/COM617/README.md

 From the host VM, issue the following command to connect to the router shell.
 Replace frr-r0x with the router number

     sudo docker exec -u frr -it frr-r0x vtysh

+Once on the VTY Shell, the router can be managed or configured using [Terminal Mode Commands](https://docs.frrouting.org/en/latest/basic.html#terminal-mode-commands)

 ## Further Reading